ChadDevOps/bambu-lab-pushover-notify/README.md

 port = 8883 # default port
 user = 'bblp' # default user
 password = 'alphanumeric_code' # access code from bambu x1c screen under cog wheel / network tab
-device_id = '0SOMETHING' # use mqtt-explorer to obtain, see image below
+device_id = '0SOMETHING' # use mqtt-explorer to obtain or Bambu Studio, see details above
 ```

 To start monitoring on Windows startup, open task scheduler and import bambu_monitor.xml.
 Modify paths in xml if you did not clone to the C: drive.
 This will launch run.bat on windows startup as SYSTEM.